fattihkoca/vuejs-ajax/README.md

 ```

 ## <a name="csrf"></a> CSRF
 This setting provides protection against CSRF attacks.
-There is a detailed explanation [`here`](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
+There is a detailed explanation to [`here`](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 Default value is `true`.
 ```javascript
 Vue.ajax.get("http://example.com", {}, {
     csrf: true